m4lvin/modal-tableau-interpolation/README.md

 - [X] Correct definition of (At)-interpolants in the empty-side edge cases.
 - [X] TI, TJ, TK, canonical programs, interpolants for TK
 - [X] use TI etc. to find interpolants for loaded sub-tableaux, iterate!
-- [ ] make warning more visible when defined interpolant is not actually an interpolant!
 - [ ] fillIPs: end notes due to extra condition 4 ??

 Bonus Information: